isometimescode/coopcontrol/README.md

+# ⚠️ This code is no longer maintained. ⚠️

+I've gradually moved more of these automation components to individual Arduinos, and as such, the chicken coop no longer uses a Raspberry Pi for a centralized gateway.
+This code is no longer kept up to date with new fixes or new hardware.

-# Automated Chicken Coop Control
+## Automated Chicken Coop Control **ARCHIVED**

 ## The Hardware